 - Use hashtags like #ShopSmall, #SmallBizSat, #SmallBusinessSaturday

-Take advantage of the resources provided by American Express.
-They’ve created visuals to make it easy to set up your Small Business Saturday campaigns.
+Take advantage of the The Shop Small Studio, provided by American Express.
+They’ve created customizable visuals that you can use for your Small Business Saturday campaigns.

 Free Shipping Day

-The idea behind Free Shipping Day is to drive sales one last time in an effort for consumers to get their gifts by Christmas.
+Similar to Green Monday, Free Shipping Day is a perfect opportunity to cater to shoppers who are looking for last-minute Christmas gifts.
 Created in 2008 by FreeShippingDay.com, the idea is that retailers who participate need to guarantee their orders will arrive by Christmas Eve and offer free shipping in the process.

 Boxing Day is celebrated in Canada, Australia, the UK, and several other countries that were once considered part of the British Empire.
-It’s very similar to Black Friday – Cyber Monday in the US – it’s a major shopping holiday where retailers offer steep discounts.
+It’s very similar to Black Friday and Cyber Monday in the US—it’s a major shopping holiday where retailers offer steep discounts.

 Nobody knows when Boxing Day originated, or how it got its name.
 One theory is that it originated in the 1800’s when the wealthy would give boxes of gifts to their servants the day after Christmas.

 With Black Friday-Cyber Monday gaining more worldwide notoriety, Boxing Day spending has been decreasing.
 But it still racks in the numbers and can boost post-Christmas sales if your audience is in Canada, the UK, or other countries where Boxing Day is observed.